2:010 Undergraduate and Graduate Academic Retention Standards

 academic retention at Austin Peay State University.

 Establishment of Criteria

 - The institution will develop specific criteria, in compliance with this policy, to

-be implemented and enforced as the undergraduate academic retention standards of the
+be implemented and enforced as the undergraduate and graduate academic retention standards

 - Initial institutional standards and all subsequent revisions will be submitted to